-We will massage (called manual lymphatic drainage) your child's armpits, the top of their legs and their trunk for approximately five minutes.
+We will massage (called manual lymphatic drainage) your armpits, the top of your legs and your trunk for approximately five minutes.

-We will use an Intermittent Pneumatic Compression (IPC) device on your child's arm or leg.
+We will use an Intermittent Pneumatic Compression (IPC) device on your affected arm or leg.
 This treatment will take about 50 minutes to complete.
 This is a standard treatment for lymphoedema and is sometimes used to treat swelling related to sports injuries.
 An air-filled sleeve will apply waves of compression, in the same pattern as lymphatic massage is given.
 This will feel like gentle pressing on the leg or arm, starting at the top (thigh or arm) and gradually will include the hand or foot.
 The pressing is usually on for about 30 seconds, and then off for about 10 seconds.
 This will continue for about 40 minutes.